Where will this take me?

-When you take this major together with a track of subjects in a related area, you’ll be eligible for registration as a Nutritionist with the Nutrition Society of Australia.
+After completing this major you can apply for registration as an Associate Nutritionist with the Nutrition Society of Australia.

-Follow this major with a Master of Dietetics degree for professional accreditation as a dietitian.
+Follow this major with a Master of Dietetics degree (at another institution) for professional accreditation as a dietitian.

 Note that different Master of Dietetics degrees have different prerequisites, some of which will be additional to the subjects in this major.
 If your goal is to move onto one of these courses, be sure to do your research and plan your undergraduate course accordingly.

 You can complete an honours year as part of your bachelors degree, or you can immediately move into graduate studies.